kelvinyap2014/blog-angular5/README.md

 ### Managing dependencies

-For example, to add [Leaflet][] library as a runtime dependency of your application, you would run following command:
+For example, to add [Leaflet][] library as a runtime dependency of your application, you would run the following command:

     yarn add --exact leaflet